To opt out of SEIU 503 dues:

 Frequently Asked Questions

-License-exempt family child care providers who wish to opt out of paying dues to support SEIU 503 need to complete this letter and mail it to:
+License-exempt family child care providers who wish to opt out of paying dues to support SEIU 503 need to complete the form above and mail it to:

 Brian Rudiger, Executive Director SEIU 503